EvripB/3Dprinting/Voron/Installation/README.md

 c.
 Select option “L2 Timezone”
 d.
 Select “Europe”
 e.
 Select “Athens”
 f.
-Select “Finish” (of whatever.. just exit the config)
+Select “Finish” (or whatever.. just exit the config)
 6)	Execute: `sudo raspi-config` and select “8 Update”.
 Wait until it finishes.
 Usually there are no updates to be performed

 # Build & install Firmware